OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

 profiler lets you view the profiled functions grouped by the specific problem, system, group, driver, or solver that called them.

-To turn on profiling, at some point prior to calling `setup()` on your Problem you must import and execute the `activate_profiling()` function:
+To use profiling, you first have to call `setup_profiling`.
+This must happen after your system tree has been defined.
+This is necessary because the setup process traverses down the tree searching for instance methods to wrap with profiling information, and if those instance methods don't exist yet then they cannot be wrapped.
+You must pass a top level object, typically your Problem object, to `setup_profiling`.

+After profiling has been set up, you then call `activate_profiling` to start collection of profiling data.
+If for some reason you want to only collect profiling data during a particular part of execution, you can call `deactivate_profiling` to turn off collection.
+For example:

 .. testcode:: profile_activate

-    from openmdao.api import activate_profiling
+    from openmdao.api import setup_profiling, activate_profiling, deactivate_profiling

+    prob = Problem()

+    # define my model...

+    setup_profiling(prob)
     activate_profiling()

+    prob.setup()

+    prob.run()

+    deactivate_profiling()

+    # do some other stuff that I don't want to profile...

-That's all there is to it.
-There are a few advanced options to `activate_profiling`, but in general you won't need them.
+There are a few advanced options to `setup_profiling`, but in general you won't need them.
 Consult the docstring to learn more.

 After your script is finished running, you should have two new files, `prof_raw.0` and `funcs_prof_raw.0` in your current directory.
 If you happen